 Balanced driver scorecards for business growth

-The data gathered via your fleet management platform provides you with all the insights you’ll need to make improvements.
+The data gathered via your vehicle management platform provides you with all the insights you’ll need to make improvements.
 It all starts with you overseeing driving behaviors, and, over time, recognizing dangerous patterns.
 Afterward, you can use these insights as directives for action; either through driver training programs or a reward plan that will encourage positive driving behavior — or, why not, both.

 But how will you know your balanced driver scorecards strategy works?
 Evidently, when your drivers’ behavior improves, and you see your fleet’s operational costs going down.
 Nonetheless, this is not the time to rest on your laurels; as driving behaviors improve, use the new data to re-adjust your KPIs for further business growth.